 The Kokodama is a handmade sphere made from natural coconut fibers.
-The inspiration for this concept is in Japanese bonsai technique (kokedama) to process plants in moss spheres.
-With its natural appearance and materials, the Kokodama is a counterpart to the usual plastic hang pot.
+The inspiration for this concept lies in the Japanese bonsai technique (kokedama) to process plants in moss bulbs.
+With its natural look and materials, the Kokodama is a counterpart to the usual plastic hanging pot.

 Create your own piece of nature by varying with different sizes and plants.
-The Kokodama is very trendy and combines well in any decor.
+The Kokodama is very trendy and easy to combine in any interior.

-Note: the plants are sold per piece, you get one of the 8 species.
-At the moment, a choice is not yet possible because our supplier sends a random plant depending on availability.
+Note: the plants are sold individually, you get one of the 8 varieties.
+At this moment a choice is not yet possible, because our supplier sends us a random plant depending on availability.

-We guarantee that you will have a nice plant!
+We guarantee that you will get a nice plant!

-Succulents are those plants that in some way have the ability to store water (moisture) in special tissues.
-Stem succulents do that in a thickened stem or strain (most cacti and euphorbia), do leaf succulents that do in thickened leaves (Crasulla, Echeveria, Agave) and root succulents that of course in their underground parts (Pterocactus tuberosus).
+Succulents are those plants that in one way or another have the ability to store water (moisture) in special tissues.
+Stamsucculents do that in a thickened stem or stem (most cactuses and Euphorbias), leaf succulents do that in thickened leaves (Crasulla, Echeveria, Agave) and root succulents do so naturally in their underground parts (Pterocactus tuberosus).

-All cacti are the catus family (Cactaceae).
-The non-cactus species are usually called succulents, although we should say sapplant plants, which are found in various families such as the afternoon flower family, the thick-leaf family (Crasullaceae), the silkworm family and the wolf-milk family (Euphorbiaceae).
+All cacti form the catus family (Cactaceae).
+The non-cacti we usually call succulents, although we should actually say sap plants, they occur in various families such as the midday flower family, the thick-leaf family (Crasullaceae), the silk plant family and the Euphorbiaceae (Euphorbiaceae).

-All over the world they can be found.
-Many think that they all come from dry desert areas, but sometimes they are in places where precipitation is more pronounced than in Belgium.
-However, this precipitation falls over a relatively short period in which these plants absorb sufficient water to overcome the next drought period.
+They can be found all over the world.
+Many think that they all come from arid desert areas, but sometimes they are in places where there is more rainfall per year than in Belgium.
+However, this precipitation then falls into a relatively short period in which these plants absorb sufficient water to overcome the next drought period.

-All cacti are from America.
-They range from Canada to Argentina and Chile, from high mountain to sea level.
-It may be clear that in such a distribution area there are enormous differences in climatic conditions and soil conditions.
+All cacti come from America.
+They come from Canada to Argentina and Chile, from the high mountains to the sea level.
+It should be clear that within such a distribution area there are enormous differences in climatic conditions and soil conditions.
 The cacti found in other areas (Mediterranean) have all been introduced.

-Also many fat plants come from the new world, Agave, Echeveria, Dudleya and Lewisia to name a few.
-Africa supplies us the afternoon flowers, many ace-flowers, Aloe-eagles and wolf-milks.
-Asia and Australia supply only a few species.
+Many succulents also come from the new world, Agave, Echeveria, Dudleya and Lewisia to name a few.
+Africa supplies us with the afternoon flowers, many bait flowers, Aloe-like and euphorbia.
+Asia and Australia only supply a few species.

-A sunny window sill or bay window provides a good place for cacti and succulents.
-Because a lot of light is needed, a south, southeast or southwest location is the ideal solution.
+A sunny windowsill or bay window provide a good location for cacti and succulents.
+Since a lot of light is needed, a location on the south, south-east or south-west is the ideal solution.

 A small part of the succulents is hardy and can therefore be used in the garden.
-Many lovers put their cacti and larger fat plants in the garden between the border plants or on the balcony during the summer.
+Many lovers put their cacti and larger succulents during the summer in the garden between the border plants or on the balcony.

-But as a real lover, who has the place for it, a conservatory is of course the place to bring his or her collection.
+But as a true enthusiast, who has the place for it, a conservatory is of course the place to accommodate his or her collection.

-Most cacti and many fat plants know their growing season in our summer.
-This means that growth in the spring months will start to grow.
-The main growth is then in the summer months, sometimes with a short rest period in the hottest summer, and then slowly decreases and finally it is quiet in late autumn and winter.
+Most cacti and many succulents know their growth period in our summer.
+This means that growth will gradually start during the spring months.
+The main growth is then in the summer months, sometimes with a short period of rest in the heat of the summer, and then slowly becomes less and finally stands still in the late autumn and winter.
 The winter rest is essential for most plants.
-They are then sufficient to have a temperature of 6 to 8 ° C. Many species tolerate even lower temperatures, if they are sufficiently dry, other species such as Melocactus and Uebelmannia should then have higher temperatures around 15 to 18 ° C.
+They then have a temperature of 6 to 8 ° C. Many species endure even lower temperatures, provided they are sufficiently dry, while other species such as Melocactus and Uebelmannia must have higher temperatures of about 15 to 18 ° C.

 The following combinations of factors always belong together:

-Watering is one of the hardest things in the cactus affair.
-Here are some tips:
+Watering is one of the most difficult things in cactus entertainment.
+Here are a few tips:

 In nature, the plants can develop their roots unhindered.
-They are looking for food in all directions, even if they grow in slits they still have enough opportunities to find food.
+They go in search of food in all directions, even if they grow in crevices they still have plenty of opportunities to find food.

-In a pot, however, the roots can not leave so that they completely fill or even grow the jar after a while.
-In addition, the soil will eventually become saturated with lime or residues of fertilizers.
+In a pot, however, the roots can not get away so that after a while they completely fill or even grow out of the pot.
+In addition, the soil will become saturated with lime or residues of fertilizers after some time.

-In principle, this can be done all year long, even in winter, but then the soil must be dry and have the same temperature as the old soil.
+In principle, this can be done all year round, even in winter, but then the soil must be dry and have the same temperature as the old soil.
 However, the best period is from March to September.
-Never plant plants in bloom.
-I myself transplant if I have time for it.
+Never plant plants that are in bloom.
+I myself transplant when I have the time for it.

-Cutting and cuttings are generally very simple.
-Stitches are best done in warm and dry weather.
-With cacti and succulents that form side shoots, one can cut a shot with a sharp knife, often they already have roots, and are planted in a stinging ground.
-Certainly not in water because then they safely rotten away.
+The cutti and succulents cuttings are generally very simple.
+Cuttings are best done in warm and dry weather.
+In cactuses and succulents that form side shoots, one can cut off a shoot with a sharp knife, often they already have roots, and are then planted in a cutting soil.
+Certainly not in water because then they are guaranteed to rot away.

-When making a wound you must first wipe it until a wound tissue is formed.
-If the stew is sufficiently dry, you can then pick it up.
+When you have made a wound you first have to let it dry until a wound tissue has formed.
+If the cutting is sufficiently dry, you can then pot it.

-If the plant looks tense and new growth occurs, the roast is roasted and you can grow it again and can also tolerate some nutrition.
-Fat plants can even grow from a leaf just laying on the ground.
-And in my conservatory they even grow in the dirt between the grids on the bottom of the hallway.
-You see, everything must apparently not be so sterile.
+If the plant looks tense and new growth occurs, the cuttings are rooted and you can water it again and can also tolerate some nutrition.
+Succulents can even grow from a leaf that you simply lay on the ground.
+And in my greenhouse they even grow in the dirt between the grates at the bottom of the corridor.
+You see, everything must therefore not be so sterile.
 If the plants are strong and healthy enough.

-To get more plants quickly, you can cut off the head of a larger plant and cause it to rot.
-On the remaining piece, shoots will be formed that you can later also stitch.
+To quickly get more plants you can cut off the head of a larger plant and root it.
+On the leftover piece, shoots will be formed that you can later also cutt.